diego-o-leite/mind-map-generator/README.md

 ![](https://raw.githubusercontent.com/diego-o-leite/assets/main/mind-map-generator/img/cover_image.png)

-The Mind Map Generator allows you to automatically convert PDF files into mind maps in batches using Google's Generative AI gemini-1.5-flash.
+The Mind Map Generator enables batch conversion of PDF files into mind maps.

+Your PDFs are first converted into .puml files using Jupyter Notebook and Google's Generative AI (Gemini-1.5-Flash).
+Then, the .puml files are rendered into .png images using PlantUML.

 ## 🏛️Architecture overview📐